bigcode-project/bigcode-evaluation-harness/README.md

 accelerate config
 ```

 This evaluation harness can also be used in an evaluation only mode, you can use a Multi-CPU setting.
 For large models, we recommend specifying the precision of the model using the `--precision` flag instead of accelerate config to have only one copy of the model in memory.
+You can also load models in 8bit with the flag `--load_in_8bit` if you have `bitsandbytes` installed.

 The evaluation part (solutions execution) for [MultiPL-E](https://github.com/nuprl/MultiPL-E) requires extra dependencies for some programming languages, we provide a Dockerfile with all dependencies, see section [Docker](#docker-containers) for more details.